WebMD: Better Information. Better Health.

 • Select fresh fruits and vegetables.

-• Avoid pickles, canned or marinated vegetables, cured meats, seasoned croutons, cheeses, salted seeds.
+• Avoid pickles, canned or marinated vegetables, cured meats, seasoned croutons, cheeses, and salted seeds.

 Main courses

-• Ask the server about the low-sodium menu choices and ask how the food is prepared.
+• Ask your server about the low-salt menu choices, and ask how the food is prepared.

-• Request food to be cooked without salt or monosodium glutamate (MSG).
+• Ask for food to be cooked without salt or monosodium glutamate (MSG).

-• Avoid restaurants that do not allow for special food preparation (such as buffet-style restaurants or diners).
+• Avoid restaurants that do not allow for special food preparation (such as buffet-style restaurants and diners).

 • Avoid casseroles, mixed dishes, gravies, and sauces.